 - Respect and treat all event participants with dignity and kindness.
 Berkeley is home to one of the most unique melting pot’s in the world.
 Everyone deserves a chance to run.

 - Upon arrival, please check in at your designated volunteer check in location.

-- Berkeley Half Marathon and staff are not responsible for lost or stolen items.
+- The Biofreeze Berkeley Half Marathon and staff are not responsible for lost or stolen items.
 We highly recommend volunteers leave any and all valuables at home.

 - All volunteers must wear their volunteer shirt for the duration of their volunteer shift.

 - All volunteers will be required to stand for most or all of their shift.
 Please be prepared by dressing comfortably and appropriately for your assignment.
 Aid station volunteers may get wet!